Macaroon vs Macaron

-Macarons are small, perfectly round sandwich cookies that come in a variety of flavors.
-They are often used in food photography or creative displays because of their attractive colors, which can range from pretty pastel pinks to vibrant blues.
-Macarons are thought to have originated in Italy and were later brought to France where they became a treasured dessert.
+Macarons are small, perfectly round sandwich cookies available in a wide range of flavors and colors.
+They're commonly featured in food photography or creative displays because of their attractive colors, which range from pretty pastel pinks to vibrant blues.
+Macarons are a beloved dessert in France, and they're often called French macarons to differentiate them from coconut macaroons.

 What Do Macarons Taste Like?

 Macarons are made in almost any flavor you can imagine, from delicate rose or lavender to rich hazelnut or salted caramel.
-Two chewy meringue-based wafers are used to sandwich a filling of buttercream, jam, or ganache.
-The wafers are light, delicate, and not overly sweet, which makes them a perfect accompaniment to the modest amount of filling inside.
+Two chewy meringue-based wafers sandwich a filling of buttercream, jam, or ganache.
+The wafers are light, delicate, and not overly sweet, which complements the modest amount of filling inside.

 How to Make Macarons

-- Macaronage - This is the term for the French technique of folding meringue and almond paste.
-To achieve the perfect macaron, continue folding the mixture until ribbons of batter follow the spoon.
+- Macaronage - Macaronage is the French technique of folding meringue and almond paste.
+To achieve the perfect macaron, the mixture must be folded until ribbons of batter follow the spoon.

-- Piping - One of the keys to perfect macarons is ensuring that all wafers are identical in size and shape.
-Experienced bakers may be able to pipe out macaron batter freehand, but using a template will help you achieve perfect circles.
+- Piping - French macarons are known for being identical in size and having a perfectly round shape.
+To achieve this, the batter must be piped carefully.
+Experienced bakers may be able to pipe out macaron batter freehand, but using a parchment paper template will help you achieve perfect circles.
 Use a pastry bag to pipe directly into the center of the template circle, with gentle pressure, until the mound of batter fills the circle.

 - Filling - Make sure that the meringue wafers are completely cool before adding fillings.
 Experts recommend sticking to ganache because it won't melt like buttercream.
 Add a thin layer, and don't overfill the cookies.